Register for elementary and middle school now!

 Elementary School Grades K - 5

 Children who reside in the Blue Valley School District and turn 5 years of age by August 31 are eligible to attend kindergarten that school year.
-Elementary school begins with half-day kindergarten or a full-day kindergarten option.
 The K-5 program provides developmentally-appropriate experiences for academic and social growth, including reading and language arts, mathematics, social studies, science, art, music, physical education, health and technology education.
 The YMCA provides family-paid before- and/or after-school care at all Blue Valley elementary schools.

 Middle School Grades 6 - 8